ShaneWilliamson/QM-Lab/README.txt

 QM-Lab (README best viewed on Notepad or Notepad++; not formatted for Wordpad)

 For the main aspects of the codebase and project, go to cmpt371g3.usask.ca/demo/development/src/Main.
 	- Here you can see what we currently have implemented.
-There are several aspects of the IU that show fet=atures that are not yet implemented.
+There are several aspects of the IU that show features that are not yet implemented.
 	Implemented:
 		Nodes: (with the caviat that you can simply place pre-existing nodes; they are not yet customizable)